theorydas/self-interacting-feynman/readme.txt

 To get a list of encoded information on Feynman Diagrams use the CreateFeynmanDiagrams() function.

 For example:
-The Feynman Diagrams of a 4-theory 2 -> 2 scattering up to a k_term order
+The Feynman Diagrams of a 4-theory 2 -> 2 scattering up to a k_term order.

 ```python
 CreateFeynmanDiagrams(n_power = 4, k_term = 2, ni = 2, nf = 2)